tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

 * Amulet Coin doubles prize money if any pokemon in party is holding the item.
 * Pokeballs (except Master Ball) can be used from bag to change a pokemon's current ball.
 * Luxury ball added to Verdanturf Town Mart after clearing Rusturf Tunnel.
-* Added ability for Level capped and level 100 able to gain EVs.
+* Added ability for level capped and level 100 pokemon to gain EVs.
-* Wild pokemon held item chances slightly buffed for Compoundeys Ability users:
+* Wild pokemon held item chances slightly buffed for Compoundeyes Ability users:
   * Chance of "common" item buffed from 60% to 70%
   * Chance of "rare" item buffed from 20% to 25%
 * Clamperl wild held item changed: